ryuichiueda/slides_marp/prob_robotics_2025/lesson8-2e.md

 ## Clustering numbers using k-means

 - Divide the following nine numbers into three clusters:
     - (8, 1, 3), (5, 5, 2), (6, 11, 7)
         - The brackets indicate the initial classifications, which were randomly chosen.
     - The answer is on the next page.
 - Note
-- If the mean values ​​are the same, select the cluster appropriately.
+    - If the mean values are the same, select the cluster randomly.
-- If there are two or more close mean values ​​for a given data set (if they are the same distance), Try changing the original class.
+    - If there are two or more close mean values for a given data set (if they are the same distance), change the original class.

 ---